-In closing, a lithium battery will be:
+In closing, a lithium battery is:

-- Much higher cycle life
+- Capable of a higher cycle life

 - Easier to use

-- Easy maintenance
+- Easier maintenance

 Lithium batteries are more expensive up front, so this leads many people to purchase FLA or AGM batteries because of the cost factor.
 However, over the lifetime of the battery, the cost of lithium is SIGNIFICANTLY less.
 Lithium batteries will last up to ten times as long and are more efficient, too.
 If you plan to use your batteries consistently, we strongly suggest lithium.